Updated January 2018

 - Royal College of Physicians and Surgeons of Canada diagnostic radiology examination

 These should usually be registered with the GMC within three years of their award.
-If you hold one of these qualifications from more than three years ago you may still be eligible to apply for registration with it, and you should contact the GMC in the first instance for advice on how to proceed.
+If you hold one of these qualifications from more than three years ago you may still be eligible to apply for registration with it if you can provide evidence about your subsequent practice as required by the GMC, and you should contact the GMC in the first instance for advice on how to proceed.

 These qualifications don't automatically give entry to the specialist register and don't change the application processes for specialist registration.